Discussing the future of US rail freight with Cordstrap's Rail Director, Scott Loudon

 We’ve seen supply chain disruptions and challenges like never before.
 While we cannot know what the future holds, how can businesses mitigate against the effects of unforeseen disruptions and delays?

 Things like the coronavirus and the recent blockades of Canadian railroads just serve to remind us of the importance of maintaining truly flexible and adaptable supply chains.
 These will enable you to work round blockages whenever they occur.
 To do that, you have to be really fleet-of-foot and be able to deploy different routes and modalities at short notice.
 This just reinforces the importance of standardizing the way your cargo is loaded and secured so it will meet the regulatory requirements of every modality in every country.
 As a global supplier with local expertise, this is where Cordstrap’s greatest strength lies.
-Our precisely engineered protection solutions not only meet the stringent requirements of the AAR, they are also fully CTU code compliant, and certified by key global bodies such as Germanischer Lloyd, the IMO and Mariterm AB.
+Our precisely engineered protection solutions not only meet the stringent requirements of the AAR, they are also fully CTU code compliant, and certified by key global bodies such as DNV, the IMO and Mariterm AB.
 Partnering with Cordstrap will ensure you can easily and efficiently pivot rather than stall and become part of the blockage.

 So, you see a bright future for the railroad network in North America?